Take Stargazing to the Next Level at These Dark Sky Campsites

 With Glen Canyon and Monument Valley nearby and spectacular stargazing in every direction, this northeastern Arizona accommodation is well worth a visit.
-Prices start at $28 a night.
 Book your stay here.

 Just 35 minutes south of Grand Canyon National Park is a bushcraft-inspired stargazing cabin that comes replete with a large skylight, so you don’t even have to move to enjoy the heavens.

 The cabin features a large deck overlooking the San Francisco mountains, while a fire ring and grill grate allow for home cooking.
 On the more primitive side, the property features an outhouse and composting toilet, and guests will need to bring their own water, bedding, firewood, toilet paper, cooking utensils, and propane.
 Four-legged companions are welcome at no extra charge.
-Prices start at $73 per night.
 Book your stay here.